-SA Source Allocation 0.2 unitless
+SASource Allocation0.2 unitless

-(D) If the Groundwater Protection Criteria calculated pursuant to subparagraph (A) or (B) of this subdivision exceeds the following ceiling values, the ceiling value shall be used in lieu of the calculated value:
+(D)If the Groundwater Protection Criteria calculated pursuant to Appendix G(3)(A) or (B) of the RSRs exceeds the following ceiling values, the ceiling value shall be used in lieu of the calculated value:

-Volatile Organic Semi-volatile Organic Pesticides, PCBs, Inorganic Units
+Volatile Organic Substances Semi-volatile Organic Substances Pesticides, PCBs, and ETPH Inorganic Substances Units 1,000 1,000 1,000 1,000 μg/L

-Substances Substances and ETPH Substances

-1,000 1,000 1,000 1,000 μg/L

-(E) The groundwater protection criteria may be adjusted up to the laboratory reporting limit if the commissioner determines that the calculated risk-based groundwater protection criteria is less than the laboratory reporting limit for such substance.
+(E)The groundwater protection criteria may be adjusted up to the laboratory reporting limit if the commissioner determines that the calculated risk-based groundwater protection criteria is less than the laboratory reporting limit for such substance.

-(F) The groundwater protection criteria may be adjusted down to the organoleptic threshold if the commissioner determines that the calculated risk-based groundwater protection criteria is higher than the organoleptic threshold for such substance.
+(F)The groundwater protection criteria may be adjusted down to the organoleptic threshold if the commissioner determines that the calculated risk-based groundwater protection criteria is higher than the organoleptic threshold for such substance.

-(4) Surface Water Protection Criteria for Additional Polluting Substances
+(4)Surface Water Protection Criteria for Additional Polluting Substances

-(A) Determining Water Quality Criteria
+(A)Determining Water Quality Criteria